Anonymous

 From India, Mumbai

-About the legal bent of mind of any HR person, I don't doubt his/her competency to understand the proper implications of a legal stand adopted by the company on a particular issue at times adversely affecting certain employees.
-On the contrary, such HR person simply acts as a mouth piece of the management for obvious reasons.
-Many employers try to be know-alls and not receptive to the advice of their subordinates.
+About the legal bent of mind of any HR person, I don't doubt his/her competency to understand the proper implications of a legal stand adopted by the company on a particular issue, at times adversely affecting certain employees.
+On the contrary, such an HR person simply acts as a mouthpiece of the management for obvious reasons.
+Many employers try to be know-it-alls and are not receptive to the advice of their subordinates.
 That's how the poster got such an explanation.

 From India, Salem